okeeffed/developer-notes/manual/Principles/Software-First-Principles.md

 - Do not convince others of your work.
 Dance with them instead.
 - Marketing finds a spot on a map with that edges to what people want to find.
 - Dog food marketing - have you ever seen a dog buy dog food?
+- Sooner or later, each of us becomes the kind of person who believes the reptile people control the earth.
+We're all seeking our own pocket of uniqueness.

 ## Pixar 22 Rules of Storytelling